Scott Mann is the Member of Parliament for North Cornwall. He has been the MP since May 2015, having been re-elected in June 2017 and December 2019.

-Standing for Parliament in May 2015, Scott wanted to represent the interests of everyone in North Cornwall, from Kilkhampton down the coast to Padstow, and from Launceston across the moor to Bodmin.
+Scott is passionate about representing the interests of everyone in North Cornwall, from Kilkhampton down the coast to Padstow, and from Launceston across the moor to Bodmin.

-As your MP, Scott will stand up for North Cornwall by campaigning for:
+Scott stands up for North Cornwall by campaigning on several key issues:

 - Affordable and self-build housing that people can actually afford in order to help hardworking local people get on the housing ladder

-- More GPs and a 7-day-a-week NHS so local people have more access to healthcare whenever they need it
+- World-class NHS services for North Cornwall so local people have more access to healthcare whenever they need it

 - Improving transport links to cut journey times and help local businesses grow

-- More apprenticeships so young people can learn a profession and start a career
+- More apprenticeships and training so young people can learn a profession and start a career

-- Protection of our coast and countryside by opposing wind turbines and instead supporting alternative, more effective means of renewable energy such as tidal and geothermal.
+- Protection of our coast and countryside by opposing onshore wind turbines and instead, supporting alternative, more effective means of renewable energy such as tidal and geothermal.

-Scott is also standing up for North Cornwall's essential industries - Fishing, Farming and Tourism - which are vital to its economy through creating jobs, revenue, produce and trade.
+Scott is a firm believer in North Cornwall's traditional industries - Fishing, Farming, and Tourism - which are vital to its economy through creating jobs, revenue, produce and trade.

-Scott is also a member of the House of Commons' Environmental Audit Committee, is Vice-Chairman of both the Local Democracy and WASPI (Women Against State Pension Inequality) All Party Parliamentary Groups (APPGs).
-He is also a member of APPGs for Rural Health & Social Care, Angling, Housing & Planning, the Visitor Economy, and FairFuel among others.
+During his time as MP, Scott has been a member of the House of Commons Environmental Audit Committee, was the Vice-Chairman of both the Local Democracy and WASPI (Women Against State Pension Inequality) All-Party Parliamentary Groups (APPGs), and was also a member of APPGs for Rural Health & Social Care, Angling, Housing & Planning, the Visitor Economy, and FairFuel, among others.

-Scott also sits on the Government's Life Chances Group which is headed by the Work and Pensions Secretary to form policy around creating better life chances for people from deprived backgrounds.
+Scott also sat on the Government's Life Chances Group to form policy around creating better life chances for people from deprived backgrounds.